problematic-scripter/blob-roblox/README.md

 # Binary Lunar OBjects library

+Note: I have forked this to make it a little more friendly to Roblox Lua.
+I do not claim to own this.

 This is a simple helper utility for parsing binary data in Lua.

 Blob is primarily a wrapper around a struct unpack function, spiced up with some